ferrarimarco/home-lab/README.md

 This environment requires a DNS zone to manage, and expects it to be a subdomain of your organization domain.
 The default subdomain is `lab`, which you can customize by changing the value of the relevant variable in the Terraform variables file.
-To complete the setup, you must set a `NS` DNS record for the subdomain to point to the managed DNS servers.
+To complete the setup, you must setup a `NS` DNS record in the authoritative name server of your organization for the subdomain to point to the managed DNS servers.
 For example, follow [these instructions for Google Domains](https://cloud.google.com/dns/docs/tutorials/create-domain-tutorial#update-nameservers).